The above physics and graphics of a human hydrofoil or a body surfer.

 Because these shape handboards maximise the best surface area for the fastest body lift up and out of the water, resulting in less drag.

-Handplanes with cut out shapes in the tail, namely; crescent tails and fishtails, just to name a few, straight away these bodysurfing handplanes lose this amount of surface area due to these tail shapes.
+Handplanes with cut out shapes in the tail, namely; crescent tails and fishtails, just to name a few, straight away these bodysurfing handplanes lose this amount of surface area and volume due to these tail shapes.

 Also, these shaped board tails will direct a greater density of fluid to splay outwards and spray water towards your face.